LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

-0.06in {\bf \hypertarget{6E_section}{E. Configuration Optimizer:}} For the sub-\SI{6}{\giga\hertz} band with Grant-Based configuration, as a representative case, the optimizer explores a search space of 32 billion possible combinations.
-The set of possible values for configuration parameters is detailed in \cref{sec:eval_optimizer_config}.
-After pruning, the search space shrinks dramatically to \num{698.8} thousand combinations, and the optimizer can identify the optimal configuration in \SI{45}{\second} while running on a single Intel W-2225 CPU.
+In this section, we evaluate the capability of the configuration analyzer to identify the configuration that minimizes average latency under system constraints.
+Specifically, we consider a representative setting where the system is restricted to operate in the sub-\SI{6}{\giga\hertz} band with grant-based access.
+Within these constraints, the analyzer explores a search space of 32 billion possible combinations, as discussed in~\cref{sec:analyzer}.
+After pruning, the search space is reduced to \num{698.8} thousand combinations, enabling the analyzer to identify the optimal configuration in \SI{45}{\second} on a single Intel W-2225 CPU.